 *To keep trying to live.

-Just because they did it, did not mean they were not afraid of it.
-There are plenty of things people who shove themselves into, even though they are afraid of it.
+Just because they did it did not mean they were not afraid of it.
+There are plenty of things which people shove themselves into, even though they are afraid of them.

 And being that all minds are not clones, the degree with which one mind is afraid of death cannot also be treated equally from one mind to the next.

-Just as I can estimate what you mean through your words, I cannot pinpoint your experience, your interpretation, therefor I cannot pinpoint the degree of your acceptance/denial, I could only estimate it.
+Just as I can estimate what you mean through your words, I cannot pinpoint your experience, your interpretation, therefore, I cannot pinpoint the degree of your acceptance/denial, I could only estimate it.

-Acceptance is not that you are afraid of death, it’s that you are OK and at peace with being ‘somewhat’ for more or for less afraid of death, that you are OK with being somewhat in denial, that you are OK with somewhat having illusions that are causing internal harm.
+Acceptance is not that you are afraid of death, it’s that you are OK and at peace with being “somewhat” more or less afraid of death, that you are OK with being somewhat in denial, that you are OK with somewhat having illusions that are causing internal harm.